Military Law Literature in India: Exploration: 1980s and 1990s

 A publication titled Compendium of Law for Defence Services came in 1991.
 It was essentially a reproduction of Manual of Military Law.
 However, merit of special note were to portions running into four pages that covered a brief appraisal of trial by courts martial and drawbacks in the system of trials by courts martial.

 Major L.J.
 Obheroi's book Questions Answered on Military Law was released in May 1994.
 The author in the preface declared the main objective to present a useful and accurate guide to commanding officers, formation commanders and staff and regimental officers in regard to their powers and functions under the Army Act, 1950.
 Obheroi claimed that this was the only book which explains how to refer to MML and RA in order to extract the correct answers, with practical examples.
 The book was divided in 20 chapters including specimen charges.

 A significant step with regard to military law publications is the Military Law Journal.
 First started in 1996 as a news letter of the Judge Advocate General's Department, it later took the shape of a reproduction of case law concerning military law.
 It is now a bi-annual journal brought out by the Institute of Military Law, in Kamptee, Nagpur, as a priced publication bearing ISIN no. ISIN-0971-7803.
 It is divided in two parts.
 While the first contains articles and book reviews, the second part carries decisions of the high Courts, Supreme Court, High Courts in India and different benches of the Armed Forces Tribunal on different aspects concerning the Army.
 Yet another notable feature is its historical section in which earlier cases of relevance are reproduced.
 With its maiden appearance in 1996, the Military Law Journal carries complete text of relevant judgments of the Supreme Court.
 It also carries review of new books.

 Court Martial and Military Matters by Brig. (now Maj.
 Gen.) Nilendra Kumar was an attempt to discuss the complexities of modern legal thought as pertaining to military canvas.
 It took into account a thorough overview of military law.
-It did not merely described the law but pointed the way ahead.
+It did not merely describe the law but pointed the way ahead.
 The book in its 15 articles did not present merely abstract legal theory but a discussion of legal principles as well as ground realities.
 It took stock of practical infirmities in the law.

 The History of the Department of Judge Advocate General was an attempt at the official narration of JAG's Department history.
 The text traced the origin of the department and system of courts martial in India.
 Suitably divided in 10 chapters, the text dealt with pre- and post-independent eras, revision of publications, legal cells, origin of Corps Day and Institute of Military Law.
 It also carried a list of the officers serving in the department at the time of publication.
 The book came in time with the first reunion of the JAG's Department.